fizlip/thescraper/README.md

 ## How it works
 The government website is structured as follows:

-A list paginated list of laws (there are 268 pages)
+A paginated list of laws (there are 268 pages)
 ```
 https://www.riksdagen.se/sv/sok/?doktyp=sfs&dokstat=g%C3%A4llande+sfs&p=PAGE
 ```
-Each page has 20 links that are extracted, the links contain another link to the raw source on the website of the government office.
+each page has 20 links that are extracted.
+Each page in the link contains another link to the official source on the website of the government office.
 ```
 http://rkrattsbaser.gov.se/sfsr?bet=LAW_ID
 ```